sachinym/Github-Advanced-Security/Module6-Microsoft_Defeneder_for_cloud_integration.md

 ## Lab objectives
 In this lab, you will perform:

-- Task 1: Connect your GitHub account to Microsoft Defender for Cloud:
+- Task 1: Connect your GitHub account to Microsoft Defender for Cloud
-- Task 2: What are the components of GitHub Advanced Security?
-- Task 3: Where to turn on the different components of GitHub Advanced Security?

 ### Estimated timing:  minutes

-## Task 1: Connect your GitHub account to Microsoft Defender for Cloud:
+## Task 1: Connect your GitHub account to Microsoft Defender for Cloud

 1. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.